New York’s screwed in DC, the nation’s capital, and so is California. But where is the outrage?

 New York State, with a population just under 20 million has two senators, one for every 10 million people.
 Wyoming, with a population of around half a million, also gets two senators, one for every 270,000 people.

-In the Senate, a Wyoming citizen’s vote is 40 times more valuable than any New Yorker’s of Californian’s.
+In the Senate, a Wyoming citizen’s vote is 40 times more valuable than any New Yorker’s or Californian’s.

-Twelve under-loved states have less population than Manhattan alone, and each gets the same number of senators that the entire state of New York does.
+Twelve under-loved states have fewer people than Manhattan alone, but each gets the same number of senators that the entire state of New York does.

 If that isn’t enough to raise your blood pressure, look at how it pans out in the Electoral College.
 When it comes time to elect a President, New Yorkers get one vote for every 675,000 people.
 Wyoming gets one for every 192,000 people.

 Hence, Donald Trump.